Geometric local systems on very general curves and isomonodromy: Introduction

 \subsection{Overview}

 We work over the complex numbers $\mathbb{C}$.
 The main result of this paper, \autoref{theorem:very-general-VHS}, is that an analytically very general $n$-pointed curve of genus $g$ (defined in \autoref{definition:general}) does not carry any non-isotrivial polarizable integral variations of Hodge structure of rank less than $2\sqrt{g+1}$.
 In particular, an analytically very general $n$-pointed curve of genus $g$ carries no geometric local systems of rank less than $2\sqrt{g+1}$ with infinite monodromy, as we show in \autoref{corollary:geometric-local-systems}.
-This is a strong restriction on the topology of smooth proper maps to an analytically very general curve, and contradicts conjectures of Esnault-Kerz \cite[Conjecture 1.1]{esnault2021local} and Budur-Wang \cite[Conjecture 10.3.1]{budur2020absolute}, as explained in \autoref{corollary:non-density-of-geometric-local-systems}.
+This is a strong restriction on the topology of smooth proper maps to an analytically very general curve, and, as pointed out by H\'el\`ene Esnault, contradicts conjectures of Esnault-Kerz \cite[Conjecture 1.1]{esnault2021local} and Budur-Wang \cite[Conjecture 10.3.1]{budur2020absolute}, as explained in \autoref{corollary:non-density-of-geometric-local-systems}.

 The above results rely on an analysis of stability properties of isomonodromic deformations of flat vector bundles with regular singularities, and require correcting a number of errors in the literature on this topic.
 We next state our main results on stability properties of isomonodromic deformations of flat vector bundles.
 Let $C_0$ be the central fiber of a family of curves $\mathscr{C}\to \Delta$ with $\Delta$ a contractible domain, and let $(E_0, \nabla_0)$ be a vector bundle with flat connection on $C_0$.
 Recall that, loosely speaking, the isomonodromic deformation of $(E_0, \nabla_0)$ is the deformation $(\mathscr{E}, \nabla)$ of $(E_0, \nabla_0)$ to $\mathscr{C}/\Delta$, such that the monodromy of the connection is constant.